SAP-archive/hana-native-adapters/README.md

 This is an open source project under the Apache 2.0 license, and every contribution is welcome.
 Issues, pull-requests and other discussions are welcome and expected to take place here.

+## Sample Adapters

+ * WriteBackAdapter: Shows the writeback capabilities, meaning read data from hana and push to remote source
+ * DemoAdapter: Shows the virtual function and virtual procedures capablities.
+ * JDBCAdapter: Shows how to connect to the remote DB using jdbc and also rewriting HANA SQL Query to remote format
+ * RealTimeTestAdapter: Shows Real time replication capablities.

 ## SQL to use custom adapter